Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 Address: Sir Matt Busby Way, Old Trafford, Manchester, M16 0RA

-The area around Old Trafford is rather dull, though there are a quite few hotels around if you wish to stay close to the stadium.
+Old Trafford is located in an area that is a mix of residential housing and offices and light industry.
+The area lacks excitement, though there are a good few hotels around if you wish to stay close to the stadium.

 There are also various hotels a little further north around the quays, which includes such chains as Ibis Budget, Ramada, and Holiday Inn Express.
-For all hotels near Old Trafford click here.
-There are naturally also many options in the centre, a short Metrolink ride away, though these hotels tend to be a little more expensive.
+For an overview of all hotels near Old Trafford click here.
+There are naturally also many options in Manchester’s city centre, a short Metrolink journey away, though these hotels tend to be a little more expensive.

-The few pubs close to the stadium fill up quickly on matchdays, so it may be wiser to eat and drink in the centre.
-In particular the Deangate Locks and Castlefield area are perfectly situated and on the Metrolink.
+The few pubs close to the stadium fill up quickly on matchdays, which is good for the atmosphere, but if you want to sit down for some food, it may be wiser to do so in the centre.
+In particular the Deangate Locks and Castlefield area are perfectly situated on the Metrolink.

 Tickets for Manchester United games can only be bought online.

-Even though Manchester United almost always plays for a full house, tickets for the games against lower-profile teams will often be easily available in general sale, especially for seats at the upper tiers.
+Match tickets for league games tend only to go on sale for club members.
+The cheapest membership in combination with a ticket costs £20.00 per year.
+Even though Manchester United almost always play for a full house, tickets for games against lower-profile teams will often be easily available for club members if bought in advance, especially for seats at the upper tiers.

-Ticket prices range from £30.00 for a lower-tier seat behind one of the goals to £52.00 for a central seat at the Alex Ferguson or South Stand.
+Ticket prices range from £31.00 for a lower-tier seat behind one of the goals to £53.00 for a central seat at the Sir Alex Ferguson or South Stand.

-Manchester United organises guided stadium tours that include the dugouts, players tunnel, and the Manchester United Museum.
+Manchester United organise guided stadium tours that include the dugouts, players tunnel, and the Manchester United Museum.
 The tour lasts about 70 minutes, which does not include time spent in the museum.

 Tours run seven days a week except matchdays and only run until 1:00 pm the day before a European home match.
-Tours leave about every 10 minutes between 9:40 am and 4:30 pm.
+Tours run about every 30 minutes between 10:00 am and 4:30 pm, but opening times and frequency depend on the season.
 The museum is opened from 9:00 am to 5:00 pm, but closes on weekend matchdays and three hours before a non-weekend match.

-Pre-booking of tours is not required, but highly recommended as limited places are available.
+Pre-booking of tours is not required, but highly recommended as limited places are available and tours particularly sell out the day before and after a home game.
 Bookings can be made online.

 Relevant Internet links